strimzi/strimzi.github.io/_posts/2021-12-14-strimzi-and-log4shell.md

 The Log4j 1 CVE [CVE-2021-4104](https://nvd.nist.gov/vuln/detail/CVE-2021-4104) is very similar to the Log4Shell CVE.
 But there is one main difference -- it affects Log4j 1 only when you use the `JMSAppender` with specific configuration.
 The `JMSAppender` is not used by default.
-So make sure you did not enabled it in your Kafka or ZooKeeper logging configuration and you should not be affected by it.
+If you make sure that you do not use the `JMSAppender` in your Kafka or ZooKeeper logging configuration, you should not be affected by it.

 ## Mitigating the Log4j2 vulnerability

-There are two different ways that you can mitigate the vulnerability with Strimzi.
+There are two ways you can mitigate the Log4j2 vulnerability with Strimzi.
 The Log4j2 project released version 2.15.0 of their library, which fixes the CVE.
 Using this new version of Log4j2 in your environments is the best way to address the vulnerability.
 An alternative way is to disable the remote lookups in the older versions of the Log4j2 library.